ahmedHanie93/Personal-projects/Design/designs/compareRTFB.md

 ## Objective

-Compare how leading IDPs and platforms like Stripe interpret these principles and helps define a compliant, auditable RTBF process for Sentry at JPMorgan. how major IDPs and platforms (like Stripe) interpret and implement these principles.
+Compare how leading IDPs and platforms like Stripe interpret these principles and helps define a compliant, auditable RTBF process for PAID at JPMorgan. how major IDPs and platforms (like Stripe) interpret and implement these principles.

 ### Why RTBF Matters